tif2mrc(1) tif2mrc(1)

 SEE ALSO

-tomrc(1), raw2mrc
+raw2mrc

 BUGS

-If a standard tiff library is not installed, images must be uncom-
+If a standard TIFF library is not installed, images must be uncom-

 Email bug reports to mast at colorado dot edu.